LearningKijo/SecurityResearcher-Note/SecurityResearcher-Note-Folder/Day19-ThreatActor-Discovery.md

     net localgroup
     ```

+4) Shared Resources and Connections

      Here are the details of each command from the top.
-    - List current user and associated privileges
-    - Retrieve all local user accounts and their SIDs
-    - Retrieve local user account details
+    - Enumerate shared resources
-    - List local groups and group memberships
+    - List mapped network drives and active SMB connections

-4) Shared Resources and Connections

     ```
     net share
     net use
     ```

+5) System Configuration

      Here are the details of each command from the top.
-    - Enumerate shared resources
-    - List mapped network drives and active SMB connections

-5) System Configuration
+    - Retrieve account policies such as password policies
+    - List workstation or server configurations
+    - Query the system time of the local machine

     ```
     net accounts